The ’Fancy Like Applebee’s’ Commercial Must Die

 “My dad could get fajitas, but none of us kids could,” Hayes told the LA Times earlier this month.
 “We had to get, like, a quesadilla.
 So if you saw a couple of Bourbon Street Steaks sizzle by, you were like, ‘Ooh, what’s that table celebrating tonight?’”

 Aw yeah.
 Remember that?
-Quesadillas at the Applebee’s?
+When we’d go to Applebee’s but could only order the quesadillas?
+We’d spend all day laying on the hoods of our trucks, dreaming of one day being able to write that hit song about Bourbon Street Steaks and being able to finally afford that Bourbon Street Steak.
 Those were the days, huh?
-Hoo boy, that was a good one.
-Who else has some stories?

 Country has long been a genre that prized paeans to half-remembered mass media myths — wide open spaces and lonesome cowboys and all of that.
-I don’t know if it’s infuriating or just sad that we so effectively killed the small town in America that country musicians are now writing love songs to the chain restaurants that replaced them.
-Great work, man, now do a song about the freeway system!
-Whom among us doesn’t remember that old saying, “it’s as American as a Skittles strawberry blast extreme apple pie sundae™, new from DQ!”
+I don’t know if it’s infuriating or just sad that we so effectively killed the small town in America that country musicians are now writing love songs to chain restaurants.
+If the town dies, write a love song to the strip mall.
+Let us all now join hands and sing the hymn of homogenization.

 Vince Mancini is on Twitter.
 You can access his archive of reviews here.